-Results and Discussion
+Results and Discussion.

 To understand the boundary conditions of the implementation, we first explored the individual contribution of the viewer- and object-centered frame.
-To do so, we calculated the probability of each part's being drawn for daisies in all four orientations-up, left, down, and right-and initially, the weighting of either the viewer- or the objectcentered effect was set at 1, whereas the other effect was set at 0.
-Because the misoriented, but not upright, daisy allows for the decoupling of the viewer- and the objectcentered effects, Figure 5 illustrates the independent contributions of viewer-centered neglect and object-centered neglect in a left-facing daisy.
-The numbers superimposed on the daisy indicate the probability of each feature's being drawn, calculated according to the algorithm described above.
-It is important to recognize that the probability of a part's being drawn is contingent on the probability of its parent's being drawn-if the parent or containing objects is omitted, so is the child.
-The probabilities for the subparts, such as the petals and leaves, therefore, reflect the conditional probability of parent and child's both being drawn and are subsequently always lower than the probability of the parent's being drawn alone.
+To do so, we calculated the probability of each part being drawn for daisies in all four orientations---up, left, down, and right, and initially the weighting of either the viewer- or object-centered effect was set at 1 and the other effect was set at 0.
+Because the misoriented, but not upright, daisy allows for the decoupling of the viewer- and object-centered effects, Figure 5 illustrates the independent contribution of viewer-centered neglect and of object-centered neglect in a left-facing daisy.
+The numbers superimposed on the daisy indicate the probability of each feature being drawn, calculated according to the algorithm described above.
+It is important to recognize that the probability of a part being drawn is contingent on the probability of its parent being drawn---if the parent or containing objects is omitted, so is the child.
+The probabilities for the subparts such as the petals and leaves, therefore, reflect the conditional probability of parent and child both being drawn and are subsequently always lower than the probability of the parent alone.